 Abdominal Aortic Aneurysm (AAA)

 NICE guideline [NG156] Abdominal aortic aneurysm: diagnosis and management.
-Published Mar 2020 NICE CKS Abdominal aortic aneurysm screening.
-Last revised in May 2024
+Published Mar 2020.
+NICE CKS Abdominal aortic aneurysm screening.
+Last revised: May 2024.

 Background Information